 The paintings are stunning, so I highly recommend making your own pilgrimage to the site.
 Make sure to wander through the streets surrounding the church where you will see some of the whips for flagellation and crowns of thorns for sale.
 Very interesting.
 On my last trip, I was so pleased to be able to tour two chapels, that are normally closed to the public, the Camarin de los Santos Apostles and the Capilla del Calvario, both with amazing statutes and painted ceilings.

-The La Gruta hot springs nearby are also enjoyed by many.
+Though not my thing, the La Gruta hot springs nearby are also enjoyed by many.